kmj0825/read_the_youtube/README.md

    ( You can run the program locally, but because it uses the GPU, it will recommend books to you faster if you run it in Colab or in an environment with a GPU.)
 ![](https://i.imgur.com/KxlyigP.png)

+# How Can I Use it?
-3. Paste Your Own OpenAI API Key
+1. Paste Your Own OpenAI API Key
-   (We would have loved to provide a public API key, but due to cost considerations, we unfortunately implemented it to use a private API key. )!
+   (We would have loved to provide a public API key😢, but due to cost considerations, we unfortunately implemented it to use a private API key. )!
-4. Paste Your Favorite Youtube Link
+2. Paste Your Favorite Youtube Link
 ![](https://i.imgur.com/p0Rasiy.png)
-5. Select the Categories
+3. Select the Categories
 ![](https://i.imgur.com/ZiWbTN0.png)
-6. Discover the book you want!
+4. Discover the book you want!
 ![](https://i.imgur.com/gqHY8Ix.png)

 # Suggested examples